 Section 9010 of the Patient Protection and Affordable Care Act (ACA) imposes a fee on each covered entity engaged in the business of providing health insurance for United States health risks.
-The first filings are due from covered entities by April 15, 2014 and the first fees are due September 30, 2014.
+The first filings were due from covered entities by April 15, 2014 and the first fees were due September 30, 2014.
+There was a moratorium on the fee for 2017.

-The Consolidated Appropriations Act of 2016, Title II, § 201, Moratorium on Annual Fee on Health Insurance Providers, suspends collection of the health insurance provider fee for the 2017 calendar year.
-Thus, health insurance issuers are not required to pay these fees for 2017.
-This moratorium did NOT affect the filing requirement and payment of these fees for 2016.
+The Consolidated Appropriations Act of 2016, Title II, § 201, Moratorium on Annual Fee on Health Insurance Providers, suspended collection of the health insurance provider fee for the 2017 calendar year only.
+Thus, health insurance issuers were not required to pay these fees for 2017.
+This moratorium did NOT affect the filing requirement and payment of these fees for 2016 or 2018.
 For additional information on the 2017 Moratorium, see our questions and answers.
+The “applicable amount” for fee year 2018 remains at $14.3 billion (see Treas.
+Reg. § 57.4(a)(3)).

 A covered entity is generally any entity with net premiums written for health insurance for United States health risks during the fee year that is (1) a health insurance issuer within the meaning of section 9832(b)(2); (2) a health maintenance organization within the meaning of section 9832(b)(3); (3) an insurance company that is subject to tax under subchapter L, Part I or II, or that would be subject to tax under subchapter L, Part I or II, but for the entity being exempt from tax under section 501(a); (4) an insurer that provides health insurance under Medicare Advantage, Medicare Part D, or Medicaid; or (5) a non-fully insured multiple employer welfare arrangement (MEWA).